Akshaya-Reddi/amazon-clone/README.md

 # amazon-clone
-I've build a clone of Amazon homepage
+I've built a clone of Amazon homepage